crisperdue/prooftoys-site/content/language-intro.md

 The logic has two kinds of names: identifiers and operator names.
-An identifier is an alphabetic character possibly followed by additional letters, digits, and underscores ("_").
+An identifier is an alphabetic character possibly followed by additional letters, digits, and finally underscores ("_"), which render as "prime" marks ("'").

 All variable names are identifiers.
-A name that is a single letter, optionally followed by an underscore and one or more digits, is a variable name.
+A name that is a single letter, optionally followed by one or more digits, possibly followed by underscores, is a variable name.
 If there are any digits, they will display as a subscript on the identifier.
 The names "T", "F", and "R" are reserved for constants and cannot be used as variable names.

-An operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces, parentheses, colon (":") or (".").
+An infix operator name is a sequence of printing (currently ASCII) characters that are not letters or digits, brackets, braces, parentheses, colon (":"), "~", or (".").

 Numeric literals are a sequence of digits optionally preceded by "-".
-(In all other situations "-" is an operator.)
+(In all other situations "-" is an infix operator.)
 Numeric literals are always integers.
+Numeric literals as arguments to prefix-style function calls or operators must be enclosed in parentheses, like `(-5)` to avoid ambiguity with subtraction.

 ### Operators and infix

-Constants named as operators are treated as infix operators, and infix expressions are parsed according to their precedence.
+Except as noted, constants named as operators are treated as infix operators, and infix expressions are parsed according to their precedence.

-To suppress the infix nature of an operator, enclose just its name in parentheses, as in `(+)`.
+To suppress the infix nature of an operator, enclose its name in parentheses, as in `(+)`.

 The precedences of Prooftoys infix operators in order from lowest to